 Online Transportation Networks: When booking a cab, the app estimates the price of the ride.
 When sharing these services, how do they minimize the detours?
 The answer is machine learning.
-Jeff Schneider, the engineering lead at Uber ATC reveals in a an interview that they use ML to define price surge hours by predicting the rider demand.
+Jeff Schneider, the engineering lead at Uber ATC reveals in an interview that they use ML to define price surge hours by predicting the rider demand.
 In the entire cycle of the services, ML is playing a major role.

 3. Videos Surveillance